javascript-tutorial/pt.javascript.info/README.md

 Please kindly allow maintainers to review and merge or request changes in your translation.

-If maintainers do not respond, or if you'd like to become a maintainer,  write us at <https://github.com/javascript-tutorial/en.javascript.info/issues/new>.
+If maintainers do not respond, or if you'd like to become a maintainer,  write us at the [main repo](https://github.com/javascript-tutorial/en.javascript.info/issues/new).

 **Let others know what you're translating, in message boards or chats in your language.
 Invite them to join!**